ElliottDyson/OSGA/README.md

 Update `utils.py` within reverie with the appropriate HTTP call.
 For example:

-# Update this line with your HTTP call
+Update this line with your HTTP call: base_api_url = "your_http_call_here" e.g.
-base_api_url = "your_http_call_here"
+base_api_url = HTTP://localhost:8000/v1 #For hosting the model on the same system that is communicating with the model.

 ## Community